 Just about any S&P 500 fund you invest in puts a greater percentage of its money into very large companies compared to smaller companies on the index.
-Apple has a far bigger market capitalization than American Express, for example, and so the S&P 500 invests far more heavily into Apple despite the fact that they are both members of the index.
+Apple has an 8x bigger market capitalization than American Express, for example, and so the S&P 500 invests 8x more heavily into Apple despite the fact that they are both members of the index.

 Momentum vs Value

 Indices that are weighted by market capitalization are inherently momentum-based.
 When a stock starts increasing in share price, the indices hold onto the stock and automatically begin increasing its weighting in the index.
 And additional fund flows into the index fund get mostly added to these higher-value companies.

 This can be a good or bad thing depending on why it’s increasing in price.
 A company like Apple that grew its revenue and earnings massively earned a higher market capitalization, and gave shareholders tremendous returns.
 But on the other hand, you can imagine a scenario (like in the Dotcom Bubble), where a company’s market capitalization simply becomes overvalued without it being earned.
 Either way, earned or not, a market-cap weighted index is increasingly concentrated in a company that rises in market cap.

 Likewise, when a stock starts decreasing in share price, the indices naturally decrease their weighting as the company shrinks in market capitalization.
 Additional fund flows into the index fund are likewise invested less in these underperforming companies, because their market capitalizations are smaller.